mlawrence06-lab/shadowpulse/README.md

 2) Download and extract the ZIP into a new location
 3) Load unpacked from the new location

-For testing only - database will be wiped on DEc 31, 2025
+For testing only - database will be wiped on Dec 31, 2025